 Key concepts: Analyse the work of Kehinde Whiley Use collage and own photography to make a personal response.
-Idea development - with a focus on composition and connections to art history Scale Group-work skills Mixed media imagery This term continues the theme started last term.
+Idea development - with a focus on composition and connections to art history Scale This term continues the theme started last term.
 We extend the investigation to Kehinde Wiley, using collage and mixed media to develop an informed response.
-Students will use his compositional techniques and own photography, print and collage to make personal and group responses to his work. ------------------ -- ---
+Students will use his compositional techniques and own photography, print and collage to make personal and group responses to his work.
+Group-work skillsMixed media imagery